KJfamily33/cezerin2.github.io/docs/using-source-code.md

   ```

   - At this setup your cezerin store is now connected to api and available in browser at **http://localhost:3000**
   - **P.S.
 Your backend (api) must be online.
-Don't forget to start backend before your starting froend storefront app.**
+Don't forget to start backend before you starting storefront app.**

   ```shell
 info: Store running at http://localhost:3000